bbc/tal/testing.md

     rake help

 Some of the more useful command line options provided by JsTestDriver can be set via rake.
 Use rake help to see what is supported.
 Commonly you will want to run a subset of the tests.
-This can be achieved by specifying tests=/regular expression/ on the command line. eg. rake tests="Network".
-The regular expression is being matched against the label given to the test cases in the JavaScript test file. eg. this.DefaultNetworkTest = AsyncTestCase("Network (Default)");
+This can be achieved by specifying `tests=/your reg ex/` on the command line. eg. `rake tests="Network"`.
+The regular expression is being matched against the label given to the test cases in the JavaScript test file. eg. `this.DefaultNetworkTest = AsyncTestCase("Network (Default)")`;

-Specifying verbose=1 will on the command line will provide a more verbose output - useful for when tests are failing.
+Specifying `verbose=1` on the command line will provide a more verbose output - useful for when tests are failing.

 Another useful feature is the browser automation and ability to use a Selenium Grid.
-Use webdriverurl=chrome, on the command line, to have the test launch a Chrome instance, run the tests and exit.
+Use `webdriverurl=chrome`, on the command line, to have the test launch a Chrome instance, run the tests and exit.
 The webdriverurl argument can also be a url to a Selenium Grid instance.